 What is Universal Credit?

-From 25 October 2017, many residents receiving a range of benefits will instead claim Universal Credit.
-This will affect claimants of working age living in Braintree district who need to make or change their claim for:
+Many residents receiving a range of benefits may instead be required to claim Universal Credit.
+This will affect claimants of working age living in the Braintree district.

 Universal Credit applications are made online.
 Before any application is successful, you must ensure you: